Leiden University Fund.

 Purpose

 This fund aims to stimulate, support, and promote scientific meetings in the field of Pharmacology, particularly those concerned with fundamental research and mathematical modelling to better understand the processes of drug disposition (pharmacokinetics) and effects (pharmacodynamics).
-In this way, the Fund contributes to the promotion of good health and high-quality (tertiary) education.
+In this way, the fund contributes to the promotion of good health and high-quality (tertiary) education.

-As part of its educational mission, the Fund also supports activities organised by and for students of Bio-Pharmaceutical Sciences and Pharmacy at Leiden University or by and for members of the Royal Dutch Pharmaceutical Student Association (KNPSV).
+As part of its educational mission, the fund also supports activities organised by and for students of Bio-Pharmaceutical Sciences and Pharmacy at Leiden University or by and for members of the Royal Dutch Pharmaceutical Student Association (KNPSV).

 The J.R.D.
 Kuikenga Fund for Mathematicians was founded in 1994.